apache/airflow/docs/concepts.rst

       :end-before: [END example_cluster_policy_rule]

-If you have multiple checks to apply, it is best practice to curate these rules in a separate python module and have a single policy / task mutation hook that performs multiple of these custom checks and aggregates the various error messages so that a single ``AirflowClusterPolicyViolation`` can be reported in the UI (and import errors table in the database).
+If you have multiple checks to apply, it is best practice to curate these rules in a separate Python module and have a single policy / task mutation hook that performs multiple of these custom checks and aggregates the various error messages so that a single ``AirflowClusterPolicyViolation`` can be reported in the UI (and import errors table in the database).